 • Decide what you are going to plant in your wide bed.
 It may be one crop; that will make seed or transplant spacing easy—sow seed or set starts so that their leaves are just touching at maturity.
 If you are growing multiple crops in the wide bed, vary spacing so that each plant is given enough space to reach its mature size.

 • Broadcast—meaning to cast broadly—seed across the top of the bed.
 You may literally throw seed across the bed (thinning seedlings will follow in a few weeks) or you may systematically sow seed in a grid or pattern across the row.
-Make sure a thin layer of planting mix cover the seed and gently water the seed in.
+Make sure a thin layer of planting mix covers the seed and gently water the seed in.
 For best germination, the soil should come in contact with the seed; before watering, some gardeners use a wide board to press the soil covering the seed.

-Set transplants or vegetable starts across the bed in double row or in a 2-1-2 pattern.
+Set transplants or vegetable starts across the bed in a double row or in a 2-1-2 pattern.
 Consider the size of each plant at maturity, then use plant stakes or small sticks to arrange the planting pattern for the most efficient use of space and increase yield per square foot.

-• Interplant quicker growing crops between slower growing crops for the most efficient use of space and time.
+• Interplant quicker-growing crops between slower-growing crops for the most efficient use of space and time.
 For example, you can grow a lettuce transplant between two cabbage plants.
-The lettuce will be ready for harvest in 30 to 40 days; the slower growing cabbages which require 60 or more days to harvest will just be spreading their leaves when the lettuce in between is harvested.
+The lettuce will be ready for harvest in 30 to 40 days; the slower-growing cabbages which require 60 or more days to harvest will just be spreading their leaves when the lettuce in between is harvested.

 Advantages to growing in wide row garden beds: